New Democratic Party of Prince Edward Island

-The New Democratic Party of Prince Edward Island (NDP PEI) is a social-democratic political party in the Canadian province of Prince Edward Island, and a branch of the federal New Democratic Party (NDP).
+The New Democratic Party of Prince Edward Island (NDP PEI) is a social democratic political party in Prince Edward Island, Canada.
+It is a provincial section of the federal New Democratic Party (NDP).

 CCF

 The NDP's predecessor, the Co-operative Commonwealth Federation (CCF), began in 1936 when a CCF club was founded in the Bedeque region during a visit by CCF MP Ted Garland.
 But the Island CCF did not run candidates until 1943 when the national party made a concerted effort to rally the party by sending an organizer to recruit several candidates to run in the 1943 provincial election.
 Later that year, a founding convention was held with York South MP Joseph Noseworthy as guest speaker.
 Irving Toombs was elected president and Douglas MacFarlane provincial secretary.

 The CCF ran candidates on the Island in the 1945 federal election, for the first time federally, and again in a provincial by-election in December.
 In the 1947 provincial election, the CCF contested 16 seats.
 The party only contested five seats in the 1951 election, however, due to bad road conditions and high deposits.
 The CCF's candidate that year in 3rd Prince, Hilda Ramsay, became the first woman ever to run in a PEI provincial election.

 While not contesting any further provincial elections, the CCF ran one candidate in PEI in the 1953 federal election, three in the 1957 federal election and one in 1958.